metsuke/23-MetsuOS-PublicBrain/PublicBrain/Verbo "To Be" en Inglés.md

 -   Descripción física: She is tall and has blond hair.
 (Ella es alta y tiene cabello rubio.)
 -   Nacionalidad: They are from Brazil.
 (Ellos son de Brasil.)
 -   Ubicación: The book is on the table.
 (El libro está sobre la mesa.)
--   Estado de ánimo: He is happy today. (Él está feliz hoy.)
+-   Estado de ánimo: "H"e is happy today. (Él está feliz hoy.)
--   Identificación: I am a teacher.
+-   Identificación: "I" am a teacher.
 (Yo soy profesor/a.)